 A В С Product Storage temperature Dating period Whole Blood ACD, CPD, CP2D Between 1 and 6 °C 21 days from date of collection.
-CPDA-1 do 35 days from date of collection.
+CPDA-1 do 1 35 days from date of collection.
 Red Blood Cells ACD, CPD, CP2D Between 1 and 6 °C 21 days from date of collection.
 CPDA-1 do 35 days from date of collection.
 Additive solutions do 42 days from date of collection.
 Open system do 24 hours after entering bag. (e.g., deglycerolized, washed) Deglycerolized in closed system with ad- ditive solution added. do 14 days after entering bag.
 Irradiated do 28 days from date of irradiation or origi- nal dating, whichever is shorter.
-Frozen $-65\ ^\circ C$ or colder 10 years from date of collection.
+Frozen -65 °C or colder 10 years from date of collection.
 Platelets Platelets Between 20 and 24 °C 5 days from date of collection.
-Platelets Other temperatures according to storage bag instructions.
-As specified in the instructions for use by the blood collection, processing and storage system approved or cleared for such use by FDA.
-Plasma - Fresh Frozen Plasma - 18 °C or colder 1 year from data of collection Plasma Frozen Within 24 Hours After do year from date of collection. year from date of collection.
-Phlebotomy.
-Plasma Frozen Within 24 Hours After Phlebotomy Held at Room Temperature Up To 24 Hours After Phlebotomy. do 1 year from date of collection.
+Platelets Other temperatures according to storage As specified in the instructions for use F Ialeiels bag instructions. by the blood collection, processing bag instructions. and storage system approved or cleared for such use by FDA.
+Plasma Fresh Frozen Plasma $-18\ ^\circ C$ or colder 1 year from date of collection.
+Plasma Frozen Within 24 Hours After Phlebotomy. do 1 year from date of collection.
+Plasma Frozen Within 24 Hours After do 1 year from date of collection.
+Phlebotomy Held at Room Temperature Up To 24 Hours After Phlebotomy.
 Plasma Cryoprecipitate Reduced do 1 year from date of collection.
 Plasma do 5 years from date of collection.
-Liquid Plasma Between 1 and 6 °C 5 days from end of Whole Blood dating period.
-Source Plasma (frozen injectable) -20 °C or colder 10 years from date of collection.
-Source Plasma Liquid (injectable) 10 °C or colder According to approved biologics license application.
-Source Plasma (noninjectable) Temperature appropriate for final prod- uct.
+Liquid Plasma Between 1 and 6 °C 5 days from end of Whole Blood dating Detween 1 and 0 0 period.
+Source Plasma (frozen injectable) - 20 °C or colder 10 years from date of collection.
+Source Plasma Liquid (injectable) 10 °C or colder According to approved biologics license Source Flashia Liquid (injectable) According to approved biologics license and Realized application.
+Source Plasma (noninjectable) Temperature appropriate for final prod- application.
+10 years from date of collection. , uct.
 10 years from date of collection.
-Therapeutic Exchange Plasma -20 °C or colder 10 years from date of collection.
-Cryoprecipitated AHF Cryoprecipitated AHF - 18 °C or colder 1 year from date of collection of source blood or from date of collection of old- est source blood in pre-storage pool.
-Source Leukocytes Source Leukocytes Temperature appropriate for final prod- uct.
-In lieu of expiration date, the collection date must appear on the label.
+Source Plasma (noninjectable) , , , uct.
+10 years from date of collection.
+Therapeutic Exchange Plasma uct. - 20 °C or colder Cryoprecipitated AHF 10 years from date of collection.
+10 years from date of collection. , uct. -20 °C or colder 10 years from date of collection.
+10 years from date of collection.
+1 year from date of collection of source Therapeutic Exchange Plasma uct. - 20 °C or colder Cryoprecipitated AHF 10 years from date of collection.
+10 years from date of collection.
+Therapeutic Exchange Plasma uct. - 20 °C or colder Cryoprecipitated AHF 10 years from date of collection.
+10 years from date of collection.
+1 year from date of collection of source blood or from date of collection of old.
+Therapeutic Exchange Plasma uct. -20 °C or colder Cryoprecipitated AHF - 18 °C or colder Source Leukocytes 10 years from date of collection.
+10 years from date of collection.
+1 year from date of collection of source blood or from date of collection of old est source blood in pre-storage pool.
+Therapeutic Exchange Plasma uct. - 20 °C or colder Cryoprecipitated AHF - 18 °C or colder 10 years from date of collection.
+10 years from date of collection.
+1 year from date of collection of source blood or from date of collection of old.

-The abbreviation "do." for ditto is used in the table to indicate that the previous line is being repeated.
+1 The abbreviation "do." for ditto is used in the table to indicate that the previous line is being repeated.